PhoebeIvana/cloud20-uas/README.md

 ### 1️.
 Zone Type

-The data center's architecture is determined by the zone type.
+The type of zone determines the data center’s architecture.

 ![Image](https://github.com/user-attachments/assets/6e00b2af-5d35-46cf-be23-8eaeed7ab9ca)

-- Select the type of zone:
+Choose the following one core types of zone:
   ✅ **Core**
-  _(The alternative is Edge, which is for easier setups near the user.)_
+  _(Edge is the alternative which is meant for simpler configurations closer to the end user)_

 ---

 ### 2️.
 Core Zone Type

-How networking will be managed in the zone is determined by network model.
+Network model defines how networking will be done in the zone.

 ![Image](https://github.com/user-attachments/assets/f373538c-709d-4179-be59-62b26b6d2d23)

-- Select the network model:
+Choose the network model:
   ✅ **Advanced**
-  _(The other option is Basic; for greater control and flexibility in this configuration, we pick Advanced.)_
+  _(The other option is Basic.
+Considering the need to implement control and flexibility into this configuration, it is chosen Advanced.)_

 ---

 ### 3. Zone Details

-Zone details specify the zone's fundamental identification and networking configuration.
+Zone details capture the fundamental identification of the zone and its corresponding networking configuration.

 ![Image](https://github.com/user-attachments/assets/2fc9c721-4b88-47c4-99ce-b81172a06eab)